-Once a make-up exam is scheduled, it cannot be canceled and rescheduled unless another extenuating circumstance has occurred, and faculty are notified in advance or no less than 24 hours of rescheduled exam time.
+Once an exam make-up is scheduled, it cannot be canceled and rescheduled unless another extenuating circumstance has occurred, and faculty are notified in advance or no less than 24 hours of rescheduled exam time.
 Make-up in these situations must occur within the time approved by faculty.